Sign Up

 1. Fiat-collateralized Stablecoins

-Fiat-collateralized stablecoins (or cash-collateralized stablecoins) are digital currencies backed on a 1:1 basis by a government currency, such as USD or EUR.
-The so-called ‘cash equivalents,’ primarily treasury bills, is another backup.
-These treasuries, securing stablecoins, are held in a financial institution like a bank.
+Fiat-collateralized stablecoins (or cash-collateralized stablecoins) are digital currencies backed on a 1:1 basis by a government currency such as USD or EUR.
+The so-called ‘cash equivalents,’ like treasury bills, can also serve as backup.
+These reserves are held in a financial institution like a bank.
+Every unit of a stablecoin is supported by an equal amount of fiat currency, which is held in reserve.
+This is how they maintain a consistent value.
+Examples include USDT (Tether) and USD (USD Coin).

 2. Crypto-collateralized Stablecoins